Savannah Program FAQ

 Can I transfer graduate course credits into the Savannah MBA program?

-Yes, but no more than three, 3-credit hour courses may be transferred with prior approval.
+Yes, but no more than six credit hours may be transferred with prior approval.
 The MBA Office determines whether specific courses are eligible to be transferred.
 Credit will be accepted before you enter the program.
 Only courses from AACSB-accredited schools will be considered.
 Courses must match our curriculum.

 Will the Georgia HOPE Scholarship, Tuition Assistance Program (TAP), GI Bill, or other financial aid cover tuition costs?

 The Hope Scholarship does not apply to the Savannah MBA program.
 Other aid may be available.
-For example, the Tuition Assistance Program (TAP) for University System of Georgia employees partially covers MBA tuition (there is a tuition differential).
+For example, the Tuition Assistance Program (TAP) for University System of Georgia employees is available to students in the Savannah MBA program.
 The GI Bill may apply to students with military experience.
 Check with the Military Resource Center.
 All applicants should check with the Georgia Southern Financial Aid office for information about assistance.

 How and when do I register for my classes?

 The MBA Office registers all students for their classes each semester.
 First semester registration typically occurs 1-2 weeks prior to Orientation.
-After that, registration typically occurs 4-6 weeks prior to the next semester.
-Once registered, the MBA Office emails students at their Georgia Southern email address letting them know that they have been registered.
+Prior to Orientation, students will meet with an advisor to discuss their program of study.
+Once this advising appointment is completed, students will be registered for their first semester classes.
+Advising appointments will not be scheduled until the beginning of July.
 The most common problem is registration holds.
 We cannot register you if you have any type of hold on your account.
 Examples include holds because of missing transcripts, outstanding financial obligations, parking fines, and judicial affairs holds.

 What is the time commitment each week?